There is no question that diet changes affect hormone balance. That means what you eat significantly impacts the phases of your menstrual cycle.

 In addition to B6, vitamin E supplementation has also been shown to counteract breast pain, one of the first occurring PMS symptoms (Shobeiri et al. 201554).

-In the women’s supplement listed above, the two vitamins complement other vitamins and minerals, which could be beneficial during menstruation.
+The two vitamins in the women’s supplement listed above complement other vitamins and minerals, which could be beneficial during menstruation.

 Proper Intermittent Fasting Doesn’t Stop Your Period